Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to put up more than 69 points just one time this season.
+- Virginia has combined with its opponents to score more than 69 points only one time this year.

-- Duke and its opponents have combined to score more than 69 points in one game this season.
+- Duke has combined with its opponents to score more than 69 points in one game this season.

-- The two teams combine to score 65.7 points per game, 3.3 less than the total in this contest.

-- The 57.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 69 total in this contest.
+- The 57.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 69 over/under in this contest.

-- The Cavaliers and their opponents score an average of 65.0 points per game, 4.0 fewer than Saturday's total.

-- The 69 total in this game is 9.5 points above the 59.5 average total in Blue Devils games this season.
+- The 69 over/under in this game is 9.5 points higher than the 59.5 average total in Blue Devils games this season.

 Virginia Stats and Trends

-- Virginia has three wins against the spread in six games this season.

-- Virginia's games this year have hit the over on two of five set point totals (40%).
+- Virginia's games this year have gone over the total in two out of five opportunities (40%).

-- Virginia is 3-1 against the spread and 4-1 overall in games when it scores more than 28.8 points.
+- Virginia is 3-1 against the spread and 4-1 overall in games when it records more than 28.8 points.

-- In games that Virginia amasses over 429.2 yards, the team is 3-2 against the spread and 4-2 overall.
+- When Virginia picks up more than 429.2 yards, the team is 3-2 against the spread and 4-2 overall.

 - The Cavaliers have nine giveaways this season, while the Blue Devils have nine takeaways .